Verbesina occidentalis: Taxonomy

-Gardening

-Verbesina occidentalis can be used in the home garden for insect control.
-Verbesina occidentalis attracts the soldier beetle.
-The soldier beetle is attracted to the plant for two reasons.
-It is believed that the soldier beetle is attracted to Verbesina occidentalis due to its coloration.
-The soldier beetle is also yellow and can hide among the flowers.
-The soldier beetle will also drink the nectar from the plant.
-When the soldier beetle drinks the nectar it does not harm the plant.
-Both the adult and larva of the soldier beetle will prey on other insects.
-The adult soldier beetles will eat the aphids, caterpillars, grasshopper eggs and mites.
-The larva of the soldier beetle hatches in the spring.
-The larva soldier beetles prey upon insect eggs, larva, snails, and slugs.
-The soldier beetle lays its eggs in the late summer.

 Ecology

 Verbesina occidentalis has been shown to be one of the plants that is sensitive to the rising ozone levels.
 Due to the rising of ozone levels Verbesina occidentalis has been shown to have foliar ozone injury.
 Foliar ozone injury results in visible damage to the plant.
 Foliar ozone injury tends to be worse in more sun exposed leaves.
 In the Smokey Mountain National Park approximately fifty percent of the plants sampled showed symptoms of foliar ozone injury.
 Approximately seventeen percent of the leaves sampled were injured.
 The percent of plants injured increases as the elevation increases.
 The stippling may become more prominent in late summer.
 It may begin as a few stipples that are angular in shape.
 The coloring of the stippling may range from a light reddish-purple to black.
 In prolonged cases the leaves will become yellow color and may eventually die.

-Verbesina occidentalis has been shown to effect the diversity of the plant community and the density of the other plants present.
+Verbesina occidentalis has been shown to affect the diversity of the plant community and the density of the other plants present.
 With the removal of Verbesina occidentalis the evenness and the Shannon diversity has been shown to increase.
 Shannon diversity index is a measurement of the diversity of the community.
 Forbs and woody plants are some the plants that are more sensitive to Verbesina occidentalis.
 N-fixers and grasses are also sensitive to Verbesina occidentalis.